TWAV Leaderboard

 A trip to Rhinebeck, New York, to drop our daughter off for an internship program provided the perfect opportunity to visit our very first Hudson Valley winery.

 Our business in Rhinebeck took several hours longer than anticipated and we were unsure we could still make the visit.
-We had hoped to check out two wineries, but with evening rapidly approaching, we turned to Jan (our GPS with the sporty English accent) to pilot our car to Millbrook Millbrook & Finger Lakes 002Vineyards & Winery.
+We had hoped to check out two wineries, but with evening rapidly approaching, we turned to Jan (our GPS with the sporty English accent) to pilot our car to Millbrook Vineyards & Winery.

 Grapes have been grown in the Hudson Valley for hundreds of years and some of the oldest vineyards can be found here.
-The French Hugenots planted the first vines in New Paltz in 1677 – more than a 100 years before any were planted in California.
+The French Huguenots planted the first vines in New Paltz in 1677 – more than 100 years before any were planted in California.
 The region now has more than 20 wineries.

 Millbrook is considered one of the top wineries in the Hudson Valley and New York state.
 It’s easy to see why.

 The winery is owned by John Dyson, the former state commissioner of agriculture who was responsible for jump-starting the region’s wine industry in the 1970s.
 Dyson began converting an old dairy farm into Millbrook Winery in 1979 and their first commercial vintage was in 1985.
-Dyson and wife Kathe have gone on to establish a thriving business that includes not only Millbrook, but a small winery in Tuscany and California cult Pinot Noir producer William Selyem.
+Dyson and wife Kathe have gone on to establish a thriving business that includes not only Millbrook but a small winery in Tuscany and California cult Pinot Noir producer William Selyem.

 The renovated Dutch-hip barn that houses the winery sits atop a scenic hill covered with vines with scenic views of the Catskill Mountains.
 The winery produces 12,000 to 14,000 cases per year with estate-grown grapes, as well as grapes from other New York vineyards and some from Dyson owned vineyards in California.